 Our weekly report of the rain and the level of the Kineret -

-As of March 14 (7 Adar II) 516 millimeters of rain had
+As of January 9 (12 Teves) 228 millimeters of rain had

 fallen in the Jerusalem area during the current season

 (August 1 to date).
+It is still raining, too.
 This represents 110% of the average

 the entire season in the Jerusalem area which is 537 mm.

-In most of the country the rainfall is well above the average
+In most of the country the rainfall ahead of average

-sea level, which is ABOVE the lower red line of -213 meters.
+sea level, which now just over 2 meters below the full red line of -208.8 meters.

-Braun for the Israel Meteorological Services, Jan 26,
+Klukowski for the Israel Meteorological Services, Oct 14,